BRIMIR LICENSE

 03

-The license area
+The exploration area

 45-8 ENERGY is interested in the north-east of Germany, in particular the Land of Mecklenburg-Vorpommern, known for its helium-rich potential, following various acquisitions.